Ummah Channel

 Ummah Channel was an Islamic television channel based in the United Kingdom.
 It launched in August 2009 by replacing 9X's former Sky EPG slot on Sky Digital.
 It was closed down at the end of 31 July 2017 and is no longer broadcasting.

 Channels

 Maria TV

 Maria TV launched on 19 July 2012 on the first day of Ramadan.
 The channel’s name comes from Maria al-Qibtiyya, an enslaved Coptic Christian from Egypt who became one of the wives of Muhammad.
 According to Islam Ahmed Abdallah, Chief Executive of Ummah TV, says the name represents "transferring from slavery to freedom, from Christianity to Islam".
 Maria TV’s staff includes 30 volunteers and a few dozen women who work there occasionally.
+The channel features only women who wear the niqab, including those who work behind the camera.
+Men are not allowed to work for the channel or call into its shows.

 Maria TV aired for six hours of programming on Ummah TV, which showed only fully veiled women.
 Guests who choose not to wear the Niqab had their features blurred out.